alexincambridge/solarpi/README.md

 Features
 -------
 This library connects via RS485 port to the widely known Epsolar/Epever Tracer AN Series MPPT solar charger controller (mine is Tracer1206AN) allowing users to get data such as:
  1. Battery Voltage
  2. Load Current
  3. Panel Power and base on the [Tracer protocol] [protocol] (Modbus).

 In order to get it to work you just need tu use a cheap USB/RS485 converter and connect one side to your PC/Raspberry USB port and the other to the solar charger's connector. and will produce the following output on my solar charger:

+sudo crontab -e

+add the following  * * * * * /var/www/html/epsolar/getsolarstats.php

 1. On this file is possible to query the protocols to use pi-solar-tracer/pdf/1733_modbus_protocol.pdf